Oaxoa/fp-filters/README.md

 fp-filters functions are:

 1. pure
-2. tiny
+1. tiny
-2. composable
+1. composable
-3. zero-dependencies
+1. zero-dependencies
-4. grouped by semantics
+1. grouped by semantics
-5. tree-shakeable
+1. tree-shakeable
-6. 100% tested by design
+1. 100% tested by design

 ### Why

-See how _fp-filters_ allows you to stop rewriting the same code over and over again and greatly improves readability:
+See how _fp-filters_ allows you to stop rewriting the same code over and over again and greatly improves readability.
+So that you will probably never write another filter function 🚀!

 ## Examples